vontell/TrashTalkBot-Steamship/README.md

-# Steamship Package Template
+# TrashTalk Bot from Regression Games

-This repository contains a starter template showing you how to develop and use a package.
+This repository contains the

 ## Quick Start